syncfusion-content/xamarin-docs/Xamarin/SfComboBox/DataTemplateSelector.md

 ### Create and Initialize Business Models

-Define a simple model class MobileDetail with fields IsAvaiableInStock, Mobile and populate mobile detail in ViewModel.
+Define a simple model class MobileDetail with fields IsAvailableInStock, Mobile and populate mobile detail in ViewModel.

 {% tabs %}